vmanchev/angularjs-unit-test/README.md

 All dependencies should be mocked, e.g. when testing a component, we should not relay at all on any injected services.

+## Examples:
+1. Component with a custom service dependency.
+2. Custom service with Angular service dependency.
+3. Custom service, dependent on another custom service and an Angular service.
+4. Filter.

 ## Step #1 - Clone the project
 ```
 git clone https://github.com/vmanchev/angularjs-unit-test.git